eamena-project/eamenaR/README.md

 You can reformat the (Geo)JSON layout to make it more readable using https://codebeautify.org/jsonviewer.
 Copy the text content and save it in a new GeoJSON file, for example **caravanserail.geojson** ([rendered](https://github.com/eamena-project/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) | [raw](https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/main/data/geojson/caravanserail.geojson)).

+## SQL queries

+The PostgreSQL database is queried directly with SQL command passed through a DBI connection (`RPostgres::Postgres` driver).
 # Typology

 Whether the data is Heritage Places, Built Components, etc.